khanh-devos/blog_memory/_posts/2025-01-16-Data-Engineer.md

         - **Side inputs and windows of data**:

             - *Side inputs*: during creating a PCollection, we can inject additional data during the runtime of ParDo() transform-function.
 A side inputs occurs each time of processing a new element in the PCollection, so the additional data needs to be determined at RUNTIME, not hard coded.
+                - But why we need side_input?
+If we want the same result without using the *side_input transform*, we have to join the main data with the side_input data, this JOIN would be very expensive if *side input data* is small, but if this JOIN should be re-considered again when the side input data is over 100MB.

             ![side-inputs-added]({{ 'assets/dataflow/side-inputs-added.jpg' | relative_url}}){: .toggled-image}